CALCULATE YOUR SIP RETURNS

 Settlement date: The date at which the trade is finalised and ownership of the shares is transferred.

 With the advent of online trading, the transactions of shares became an automated process.
-So, keeping in pace with the technology, in 2017, SEBI further reduced the settlement period to two business days.
+To keep pace with technology, in 2017, SEBI further reduced the settlement period to two business days.
 Today, the cycle has been further reduced, making it T+1 for most securities.

 There are different settlement dates for different types of marketable securities.
-Following are the two types of settlement dates known currently:
+The following are the two types of settlement dates known currently:

 • Mutual funds: The period of the settlement cycle for mutual funds depends on the chosen scheme.
 Based on the scheme, the trade cycle can be either T+1 or T+2.
-For example, debt and equity mutual funds settle within 1 day whereas other mutual funds such as gold mutual funds and hybrid mutual funds can have a settlement cycle of T+2.
+For example, debt mutual funds settle within 1 day, whereas equity mutual funds can have a settlement cycle of 2 days.

 To illustrate, let us consider the situation of selling a stock.
 The following is what the working of a settlement process would look like: